jaesparza/website/content/beacon.md

 *A description of my multimode radio beacon for HF data transmissions.
 This beacon is simple to build with readily available and cheap components.
 It is a TX-only device and does not require other external radio equipment.
 Its applications are real-time HF propagation monitoring and antenna performance evaluation.*

+**The project material is available in its [github repository](https://github.com/jaesparza/radio-beacon)!** There you can find the source code, hardware schematics and additional notes on hardware and software configuration.

 ## Specifications
 * TX in any amateur band between 160m to 10m (1.5 to 28 MHz).
 * Filtered RF output of up to 200 mW.